 Locate the cooling air outlet directly in front of the radiator and as close as possible.
 The outlet opening must be at least as large as the radiator area.
 Length and shape of the air outlet duct should offer minimum restriction to airflow.
 Attach a canvas or sheet metal duct to the air outlet opening using screws and nuts so duct can be removed for maintenance purposes.
 The duct prevents recirculation of heated air.
-For installations that use a radiator discharge duct, the radiator core guard can be removed.
-This will allow for slightly less air flow restriction.
+Before installing the duct, remove the radiator core guard.

-Remote Radiator Cooling (Optional) substitutes a remote mounted radiator and an electrically driven fan for the set mounted components.
-Removal of the radiator and the fan from the set reduces noise levels without forcing dependence on a continuous cooling water supply.
+Remote Radiator Cooling (Optional) substitutes a remote mounted radiator and an electrically driven fan in place of mounted components.
+Removal of the radiator and the fan from the set reduces noise levels without forcing dependence on a continuous cooling water supply (necessary with heat exchanger cooling).
 The remote radiator installation must be completely protected against freezing.

 Remote radiator plumbing will vary with installation.
 Follow recommendations given in Application Manual T-030.
-See product Specification sheet for friction head and static head limits.
+See product Data Sheet for friction head and static head limits.